 Addressing no-poach contracts is a significant issue for many fast food workers, especially since they often work for minimum wage without benefits and lack the protections of unionized collective bargaining.
 Hopefully, the efforts by the various state attorneys general to bring greater scrutiny to these contractual restrictions will benefit all workers in the long-run.

 In the meantime, it is important to remember there are still certain overtime and wage hour laws that all employers–including fast food chains–must obey.
 If your employer is not following the law, you should not limit yourself to filing a complaint with the Attorney General.
 You should seek out independent advice from a qualified New York employment law attorney.
-Contact the Law Offices of White, Nisar & Hilferty, LLP, today.
+Contact the Law Offices of Mahir S. Nisar, Attorney at Law, today.